Master's programme: Archaeology – Theory and Practice

 Admission Requirements

 The programme is intended for students who have a degree of Bachelor specialising in one of the areas of Archaeology, Historical Archaeology, Classical Archaeology and Ancient History or Historical Osteology.
 Students with a degree from another university need to document that they have completed equivalent studies.
 Students applying from outside Sweden must provide documentation of their proficiency in English (see admission requirements at www.lu.se/english).
-The selection criteria for admission to the programme are academic qualifications.
+The selection criteria for admission to the programme are academic qualifications as well as a statement of purpose.

 How to apply

 Visit www.universityadmissions.se to apply.
-Applicants must submit a letter of intent till statement of purpose before the final application date.
+Applicants must submit a statement of purpose before the final application date.
 State in no more than 300 words why you want to attend this programme and what research interests you have.
-More information on the application procedure is available at: All you need to know.